asyncapi/website/pages/docs/tutorials/generate-code.md

 In this tutorial, you'll learn how to generate code from your AsyncAPI document using the AsyncAPI generator tool.

 ## Background context
 The [AsyncAPI Generator](https://github.com/asyncapi/generator) is a tool that you can use to generate whatever you want based on the AsyncAPI document.
 You can generate docs and code.
-It can be used as a library in Nodejs application or through the [AsyncAPI CLI](https://github.com/asyncapi/cli).
+It can be used as a library in Node.js application or through the [AsyncAPI CLI](https://github.com/asyncapi/cli).

 The generator tool supports a number of templates to generate code for a variety of different languages and protocols as the output.
-These templates help to specify what exactly must be generated, and in this tutorial, you use [Nodejs template](https://github.com/asyncapi/nodejs-template).
+These templates help to specify what exactly must be generated, and in this tutorial, you use [Node.js template](https://github.com/asyncapi/nodejs-template).

 ## Installation guide
 <Remember>